The FDA Peptide Vote, Explained: What Actually Happened (2026)

 Compounded GLP-1 medications (compounded semaglutide, compounded tirzepatide) cost $99–$225/month versus $1,000–$1,100+/month for FDA-approved brand-name GLP-1s (Ozempic®, Wegovy®, Mounjaro®, Zepbound®).
 Compounded versions use the same active ingredient family but are not FDA-approved or therapeutically equivalent.
 Clinical trial data (STEP 1: 14.9% weight loss, SURMOUNT-1: 22.5%, both published in NEJM) reflects FDA-approved products only.
 Individual results vary.

 Cora Health and Henry Meds both offer compounded GLP-1 weight loss telehealth in 2026.
-The critical difference is pricing structure: Cora’s monthly cost stays flat across all doses, while Henry Meds’ headline price increases with dose escalation.
-Other differences: pharmacy disclosure depth, LegitScript certification, and total annualized cost.
+Cora’s monthly cost stays flat across all doses ($99–$175/month); Henry Meds advertises $179/month as its starting price for both compounded semaglutide and tirzepatide and does not publicly list maintenance-dose pricing.
+Other differences: pharmacy disclosure depth and LegitScript certification.
 Compounded medications are not FDA-approved.

 Cora Health and Mochi Health both offer compounded GLP-1 weight loss telehealth in 2026.
 Mochi uses synchronous video consultations with board-certified obesity medicine specialists; Cora uses an async telehealth model at lower cost.
 Key differences: clinical depth (live video vs async), total monthly cost, pharmacy transparency, and which patient profile each fits.
 Compounded medications are not FDA-approved.